 Sharing is caring!

-This recipe for homemade frozé takes a summertime staple and makes it approachable in your home kitchen.
+This easy frosé recipe is a summertime happy hour staple that’s super easy to make at home.
+I’m spilling all the secrets on how to combine simple ingredients into the perfect slushy texture.
 And yes, despite what you’ve read on Google, the rosé wine you choose does matter!

 Three glasses filled with a strawberry wine slushie recipe (also called frozé or frosé) are garnished with strawberries and mint, sitting on a grey countertop with berries strewn across it.
 A bottle of strawberry simple syrup sits in the background.

 Creating homemade cocktails for over a decade means you stay on top of beverage trends, and I’ll never forget when Frosé came onto the scene in the summer of 2016.
-Bar Primi in NYC is credited with creating the super popular cocktail, but since then, nearly everyone has put their take on the strawberry wine slushie cocktail.
-And you know what?
-I think they’ve all spelled the name wrong. 😜
+Bar Primi in NYC is credited with creating the super popular slushy drinks, but since then, nearly everyone has put their take on this summer cocktail.

-One of my favorite restaurants at Disney Springs, Wine Bar George, serves up their spin on Frosé, which features vodka, strawberries, and a bold rosé wine.
+One of my favorite restaurants at Disney Springs, Wine Bar George, inspired my spin on Frosé, which features vodka, strawberries, and a bold rosé wine.
 This recipe features a double dose of strawberry by using frozen berries and strawberry simple syrup.
 As a bonus, you can enjoy a few iced strawberry lattes with the leftover syrup.

-🍓 boozy & berries.
-This frozé recipe is strawberry forward and features a full-body pinot noir rosé wine.
-Using a pinot noir rosé maximizes berry flavors!
+🍓 boozy berries.
+This recipe is strawberry forward and features a full-bodied rosé wine.
 There’s also 1/4 cup of vodka thrown in for good measure. 😜

 ❄️ icy cool.
-Beat the heat with this frozen wine slushie.
-You’ll be the hero of any pool party or BBQ throughout the whole summer!
+Beat the heat with this frozen adult slushie!
+You’ll be the hero of any pool party or BBQ BBQ during hot summer days!

 🥂 party perfect.
-This frozé is perfect for parties and gatherings.
+This cocktail is perfect for parties and gatherings.
 You can make it in advance and keep it in the freezer until you’re ready to blitz and serve!

 🛒 ingredients